pdrlsoftwareteam/AgPilot_v0.1/Tools/mavproxy_modules/README.md

-# MAVProxy modules #
+# AGPILOTProxy modules #

-This folder contains modules for MAVProxy specifically for ArduPilot.
+This folder contains modules for AGPILOTProxy specifically for ArduPilot.
 Add the path to this folder to your `PYTHONPATH` in order to use it.

 # Modules #